replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 * (Existing Clusters Only) Install the kots CLI.
 See [Installing the kots CLI](/reference/kots-cli-getting-started).

-* (Existing Clusters Only) To install in an existing cluster, complete the prerequisites for your environment:
+* (Existing Clusters Only) Complete the prerequisites for your environment:
   * **Online**: See [Prerequisites](installing-existing-cluster#prerequisites) in _Online Existing Cluster Installation_.
   * **Air Gap**: See [Prerequisites](installing-existing-cluster-airgapped#prerequisites) in _Air Gap Existing Cluster Installation_.

-* (Kubernetes Installer Only) To install in a VM or bare metal server with the Replicated Kubernetes installer, complete the prerequisites for your environment:
-  * **Online**: See [Prerequisites](installing-embedded-cluster#prerequisites) in _Online Installation with the Kubernetes Installer_.
-  * **Air Gap**: See [Prerequisites](installing-embedded-airgapped#prerequisites) in _Air Gap Installation with the Kubernetes Installer_.

-* (Kubernetes Installer Only) You must have run the Kubernetes installer installation script in your VM or bare metal server to provision the cluster and install the Replicated app manager in the cluster.
-See one of the following, depending on your installation environment:
+* (Kubernetes Installer Only) This topic assumes that you have already run the Kubernetes installer installation script in your VM or bare metal server to provision a cluster.
+After you have provisioned a cluster, you can then use the `kots install` command to install an application in the cluster.

+  For information about how to provision a cluster with the Kubernetes installer, see the following:

-  * **Online**: See [Provision the Cluster](installing-embedded-cluster#provision-cluster) in _Online Installation with the Kubernetes Installer_.
+    * **Online**: See [Prerequisites](installing-embedded-cluster#prerequisites) and [Provision the Cluster](installing-embedded-cluster#provision-cluster) in _Online Installation with the Kubernetes Installer_.
-  * **Air Gap**: See [Provision the Cluster](installing-embedded-airgapped#air-gap) in _Air Gap Installation with the Kubernetes Installer_.
+    * **Air Gap**: See [Prerequisites](installing-embedded-airgapped#prerequisites) and [Provision the Cluster](installing-embedded-airgapped#air-gap) in _Air Gap Installation with the Kubernetes Installer_.

 ## Installation Commands